Introduction to Employee Rights and Responsibilities

 7. Adhering to Company Rules

 Keeping the Company’s Resources Safe is one of the most considerable responsibilities of an employee.
 The company handovers its property to the employees with mutual trust.
 Employees are generally allowed to carry their mobile phones or laptops and other resources to their homes.
-So, all these resources are expected to be appropriately handled.
+So, all these resources are required to appropriately handle.
 If anything breaks down physically due to the employee’s carelessness, they will be held accountable for paying compensation to overcome the loss.

 8. Technical Expert Responsibilities

 Technical errors are usually unpredictable and can occur at any time.
-Also, tt ensures that all such mistakes, like laptop issues, mobile phone issues, etc., are rectified on time.
+Also, it ensures that all such mistakes, like laptop issues, mobile phone issues, etc., are rectified on time.

 The technical person possesses the technical expertise and relevant studies to understand the computer well and what must be done if hackers or a specific bug attacks the system.
 Even technical team people have particular targets and KRA – Key Result Areas to meet in the organization.